 TaxAct offers guarantees as to its accuracy, as well as a satisfaction guarantee and a maximum refund guarantee.
 If you find that TaxAct doesn’t live up to your expectations, you can file a claim.

 Finally, if you’re audited, TaxAct doesn’t actually defend you or feature audit defense features like some other similar companies.
 Instead, you have the opportunity to enroll with Protection Plus when you file your return.

 With Protection Plus, you get a comprehensive strategy for handling your return, including representation to the IRS so you don’t have to worry about sending the correspondence.
 You get help on the return for three years.
-However, you do have to purchase Protection Plus separately, starting at $44.95.

 The Pros and Cons of TaxAct

 TaxAct offers all the basics to take care of your federal tax needs and your state taxes.
 You can fill out forms and accomplish the task.
 Plus, the customer support for tax preparation, especially when you get the more expensive versions, is robust and helpful.

 On top of that, this tax software comes with proprietary tools aimed at the self-employed.
 For the most part, you can accomplish what you need to with TaxAct in a user-friendly way—and do it at a lower price than you’ll see with a lot of other tax preparation options.

 The downside is that TaxAct is somewhat limited in features.
 While you can access everything you need, someone who isn’t a veteran at tax preparation might struggle, even with the customer support and customer service available.
 You might not get access to advanced features, and rather than representing you to the IRS, TaxAct requires you to purchase a separate defense product to receive any kind of audit support.

 If you’re looking for inexpensive tax software, TaxAct can be a good choice for tax season.
 When compared to some of the best tax software programs, TaxAct comes out pretty well.